-Term Enrollment and Flexible Enrollment Programs for Veterans Course Load Policy must approve all course loads over normal course load.
+Term and Veterans Advantage Course Load Policy Normal course load in undergraduate and master's 8 week programs is considered a maximum of 6 semester hours and 3 semester hours for the DBA program.
+The Academic Advisor must approve all course loads over normal course load.
 Students requesting to exceed normal course load must submit the Course Load Waiver form and meet the following requirements: